-The unit is located in the huts near the foot of Basser Steps (access from College Road or Engineering Road).
+Together with the Careers and Employment Section, the unit is located in the huts near the foot of Basser Steps (access from College Road or Engineering Road).

 Appointments are offered throughout the academic year and during recesses between 8 am to 5 pm on week days (up to 7 pm on some evenings).
 A 'walk-in' service for short interviews is available between 9 am and 5 pm.
-Appointments may be made by phoning extension 5418 between 8.30 am and 5.30 pm.
+Appointments may be made by telephoning 697 5418 between 8.30 am and 5.30 pm.